-Architectural Walking Tours Historic Madison, Inc. offers a guided two-hour walking tour on the third Saturday of June, July, August, and September from 10 am to Noon, beginning at the Broadway Fountain in the heart of Madison’s historic district.
+Madison Treasures Walking Tours Historic Madison, Inc. offers a guided two-hour walking tour on the third Saturday of May, June, July, August, September, October from 10 am to Noon, beginning at the Broadway Fountain in the heart of Madison’s historic district.
 Tour is FREE, but our interesting and informative tour guides will accept donations!

 Self-Guided Tours A self-guided walking tour is available through the Georgetown Historic District on the east side of Madison’s historic downtown.
 The Georgetown Historic District is located northeast of the corner of Jefferson and Main Streets.
 Georgetown is the first district recognized in the National Park Service’s National Underground Railroad Network to Freedom Program, a program that recognizes nationally significant Underground Railroad sites for their history and availability.
 Pick up a walking tour map at the office of Historic Madison, Inc. or at the Madison Visitor’s Center located on the corner of Vine and First Street in Madison.

 Madison Urban Barn Hunt Tour- A self-guided tour that begins at the Livery Stable on Broadway Street and then ends at the Shrewsbury-Windle house on First Street.
 Rack cards for the tour can be found at the Madison Visitors Center on First and Vine Street, the Comfort Station on West Main Street, or at the HMI Office.
 You can download the .pdf file here but you will notice that three cards are on one page.
 Just cut to size and begin the tour.
 Urban Barn rack card

 Madison Stained Glass Walking Tour A self- guided tour that is connected with the Indiana Glass Trail www.indianaglasstrail.com Walking tour brochures can be downloaded here as well as from the Madison Visitors Center, VisitMadison web site.
 Madison Glass Walking Tour- Final